codetriage-readme-bot/Ursa/README.md

 > sbt
 > run PORT
 ```
-Where port is the port number desired (80 will allow you to enter `localhost` in your browser to test).
+Where PORT is the port number desired (80 will allow you to enter `localhost` in your browser to test).

 All dependencies should be automatically downloaded and integrated into the program.
 A testing DB will need to be set up.
 Ursa is currently set up to utilize a MySQL server.
 In the **application.conf** file find and edit the following: